gkampiotis/learning-to-code-documentation/README.md

 Art generator is a project that you can input words, and get an artistic picture.
 The way this happens is that it establishes a connection with [Unsplash](https://unsplash.com/) via their API.
 Search for the input words and randomly pick and fetch 4 images from the results.
 Then with some controlled randomness a new composition appears on-screen.
 For example the image above is the result of the query “ordered chaos”.
 There is room for a lot more on this project but I decided not to continue with it since the original is so much better.
 Plus, I wanted to start learning about APIs.

 Next project was a chrome extension that helps you meditate.
-It’s a mini-game that you chant to move the character (a brain) to a certain point on screen. (add photo)
+It’s a mini-game that you chant (microphone audio detection) to move the character (a brain) to a certain point on screen.

   <h2>Why and how</h2>